-There are now around 40 varied commercial, financial, professional and academic member organisations, sharing an enthusiasm for IP and its key role in the developing “knowledge” economy.
+There are now around 45 varied commercial, financial, professional and academic member organisations and individuals, sharing an enthusiasm for IP and its key role in the developing “knowledge” economy.
 The UK Intellectual Property Office is an observer member.
-New members pay an initial joining fee and then the annual membership fee (both £160 during 2017) to help achieve IPAN’s educational objectives and cover operating expenses.
+New members pay an initial joining fee and then the annual membership fee to help achieve IPAN’s educational objectives and cover operating expenses.
 Members are largely represented by non-specialists rather than by IP lawyers.

-Please download the IPAN brochure for further information about IPAN.
+Please download the IPAN brochure for further information.